-The next SOPHAS cycle, 2016-2017, will open on August 18, 2016.
+SOPHAS cycles open August of each year.
 For more information on how to apply, please visit the SOPHAS application Instructions.
-If you have any questions about SOPHAS or the online application process, please contact SOPHAS Customer Service at 617-612-2090 or email@example.com.
+If you have any questions about SOPHAS or the online application process, please contact SOPHAS Customer Service at 617-612-2090 or firstname.lastname@example.org.

 Application Fee and Waivers

 Please visit the SOPHAS Fee Assistance Page for detailed information about application-fee waivers.

 Paper Credentials and Other Documentation